HYLDAIC/Flagshep-V1_Audio-Player/README.md

 - Components are way too close together making assembly difficult
 - The lack of a knobs proves more difficult than expected
 - The screen is really small (this was intended but a more substantial screen could've been afforded under this battery capacity)
 - Visible and protruding screws
+- Somewhat Heavy (battery)
 - The battery percentage chip has interference issues with nearby components and should be placed closer to the battery's connector

 Issues that weren't but can be easily addressed in version 1.2 :